Deep-MI/hipsta/TUTORIAL.md

 Two types of issues are frequently observed: the presence of holes in the surface after processing step 4 and cutting issues after step 7.
 The program checks for the presence of these issues and will terminate if it detects them.
-We outline two strategies to mitigate these issue below.
+We outline two strategies to mitigate these issues below.

 #### Holes in the surface